razorpay/blade/packages/blade/src/components/Accordion/_decisions/decisions.md

 ## Alternatives

-- Instead of `index`, `defaultIndex` considered `value`, `defaultValue`, however it doesn't co-relate well with how these APIs work in other components where they're mostly being used for user inputs (eg. in forms) and therefore termed values.
+- Instead of `expandedIndex`, `defaultExpandedIndex` considered `value`, `defaultValue`, however it doesn't co-relate well with how these APIs work in other components where they're mostly being used for user inputs (eg. in forms) and therefore termed values.
 On the other hand, accordion is mostly a presentational component and shouldn't be used for user inputs _(what do we treat as value in accordion)_.
-- Instead of `index`, `defaultIndex` on the root `Accordion` component, considered an approach to instead put relatable props such as `isExpanded`, `isDefaultExpanded` on the child `AccordionItem` component.
+- Instead of `expandedIndex`, `defaultExpandedIndex` on the root `Accordion` component, considered an approach to instead put relatable props such as `isExpanded`, `isDefaultExpanded` on the child `AccordionItem` component.
 However, with this, controlled usecase becomes tricky since we would still ideally want a single callback listener for `onChange`:
   - if we put this `onChange` at the root `Accordion`, we would still need some sort of `index` or value in the callback
   - if we put this `onChange` on individual `AccordionItem` components, either a user would need to pass different callback handlers to each or we would need to pass an `index` or some value (same dilemma)
   - it's slightly inconvenient to have callback handlers and the expanded index value at different places (one at root and one at child)